pushpanjali93/RedCarePharmacy/README.md

 1. **The Base Class is designed to be multi-threaded.
 Driver instance is per thread and hence can be run in parallel.**

 3. **Consent Popup is Handled.
-Consent popup was present in SHadow Root and hence needed special Handling.
+Consent popup was present in Shadow Root and hence needed special Handling.
 It is handled via ClassName as Selenium does not support By Xpath for Shadow Root.**

 2. Base Class includes parameter for providing Browser Name & Driver Path via Properties file.